 Funeral Directors Category: South West England

-Wallace Stuart is a new business established by two remarkable, intelligent and capable women, Sarah Stuart and Lesley (Lel) Wallace.
+Wallace Stuart is a fairly young business that was set up by two remarkable, intelligent and capable women, Sarah Stuart and Lesley (Lel) Wallace.

 Lel always wanted to be a funeral director, but her parents gently nudged her away from her childhood dream.
 She trained as a graphic designer instead.
 But the dream never died, and when she hit forty she decided that it was now or never.
 She volunteered for a local funeral director and went back to school to gain her foundation certificate in funeral directing.
 Now, at last, she is doing the work she was born to do.

 Sarah was a Registrar in Cornwall when she trained to be a funeral celebrant for people who did not want a full religious funeral.
 She wanted to be able to give better answers to her clients’ questions about what goes on in funeral homes, so she began doing some work in a funeral home, learned her trade, and then spent four years with another funeral director.
 That’s where she met Lel, and the two of them got on so well they decided to open their own funeral home so that it could be everything they had ever wanted a funeral home to be.

 We find them to be impressive and admirable people.
 They are extremely serious about what they do, and they combine this with kindness, warmth and a good sense of humour.
 They are very rounded, extremely likeable and not at all ‘fluffy’.
 They are also, let’s not forget it, very brave.
 Setting up on their own as they have done is not easy in this business.
 Sarah says: “Lel and I support each other unconditionally.
 We both share the same ethos and beliefs.
 Our (male) bearers are experienced and we show them respect for the work they carry out on our behalf.
 In return, they are helpful and polite to our families – we are very lucky to have such dedicated individuals.”